MichaelOE/home-assistant-MyFisker/README.md

 Custom component for getting information about your Fisker Ocean presented in Home Assistant.

-- Work in progress
-- Currently only supports one vehicle per account

 # Features
 - Provides sensors for various part of the vehicle
 ![Screenshot_2024-02-24-14-24-11-31_f8348633b3cc54ccc0ae923fa7a5486e](https://github.com/MichaelOE/home-assistant-MyFisker/assets/37800126/55d11a02-86ec-48ad-978b-2ea01c27f41f)